 At the airport, locate the Global Entry on Arrival area where officers will conduct interviews.
 You’ll need your passport and proof of residency, such as a driver’s license, utility bill, or mortgage statement.

 During the interview, officers will review your documents, ask a few questions, and take your fingerprints.
-If approved, you’ll receive your Global Entry number and a card will be mailed to you.
-Note that you might not be able to use the expedited Global Entry lane during this initial entry as you may need to wait in the regular line for your interview.
+If approved, you’ll receive your Global Entry number, and a card will be mailed to you.
+Note that you might not be able to use the expedited Global Entry lane during this initial entry if you have to wait in the regular line for your interview.

 Final Tips